Captain Midnight: Comic book

 Fawcett published 67 issues of Captain Midnight Comics from Sept.
 1942 to Sept 1948.
 Otto Binder was one of the writers on the comic book.
 The Fawcett character bore little resemblance to the radio character, and only the character Ichabod Mudd appeared regularly in the comic as the sidekick Sgt.
 Twilight.

 Captain Midnight in the comic wore a skintight scarlet suit and used an array of gizmos like Doctor Mid-Nite which released clouds of blinding darkness, the infra-red "Doom-Beam Torch" which he used to burn his emblem into walls and unlucky villains, and a "Gliderchute" (similar to the flying Wingsuit) attached to the sides of his costume.

 In his Captain Albright secret identity he was a genius-level inventor like Edison.
 He had a secret laboratory in the desert.

 The Fawcett Captain Midnight series was reprinted in England by L. Miller & Son in 40 issues in 1950–1953.

 In 2010, Moonstone Books' revival of the Hillman Periodicals 1940s title Air Fighters Comics published its issue #1, which included a new Captain Midnight story.

 In 2012, Dark Horse Comics reintroduced the character, with a three-part story written by Joshua Williamson with art by Victor Ibañez and Pere Pérez.
 In June 2013, Captain Midnight #1 was released by the same publisher as an ongoing series.

 Books

 In 1942 Whitman Publishing released Joyce of the Secret Squadron as part of the Authorized Editions series.

 In 2000, McFarland released Radio's Captain Midnight: The Wartime Biography.
-The contents were derived from the Ovaltine-sponsored radio programs, overing the adventures through the close of World War II.
+The contents were derived from the Ovaltine-sponsored radio programs, covering the adventures through the close of World War II.

 In 2010, Moonstone Books published a collection of new Captain Midnight short stories entitled Captain Midnight Chronicles.
 The book's stories reflect an amalgamated version of the Captain Midnight character and his supporting cast, and incorporate elements from the various media incarnations of the character, including the radio and television series, the Columbia movie serial and Fawcett comic book.